blikethat/lists-of-links/README.md

-A repo of lists I feel inclined to make and reference.
+A repo of lists that I feel inclined to make.